Ways to Stop Hazing

 Take Advantage of Campus Resources

 The University of Rochester provides resources to foster leadership development on campus.
-The RCCL hosts student leadership workshops that can be incorporated into the new member education program.
+The Rochester Center for Community Leadership (RCCL) hosts student leadership workshops that can be incorporated into the new member education program.
 In addition, Fraternity and Sorority Affairs is available to discuss strategies for change and ways to improve the new member program.